seantomlin/starter-hugo-academic/content/authors/admin/_index.md

 title: Sean Tomlin
 email: ""
 ---
 I am third year graduate student in the Interdisciplinary PhD Program in Biostatistics in the Department of Statistics and the Division of Biostatistics at The Ohio State University.
-My research interests include topics in causal inference, such as the use of synthetic control estimators, matching methods, and propensity score methods in complex and multilevel observational studies.
+My research interests include topics in causal inference, such as the use of matching, weighting, and regression methods in complex and multilevel observational studies.
+I am also interested in developing novel approaches to evaluating the health impact of large-scale public policy changes.
 My dissertation advisor is Dr. Bo Lu.

-I am also interested in developing novel approaches to evaluating the health impact of large-scale public policy changes.
 I am a recipient of the Susan Huntington Dean's Distinguished Graduate Fellowship and a College of Public Health Fellowship.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}} or my {{< staticref "uploads/Sean_Tomlin_CV.pdf" "newtab" >}}CV{{< /staticref >}}.